LTstrange/SirenLanguage/README.md

 - let and set statements
 - Functions:
   - They are first-class, meaning they can be treated as values and passed as arguments, returned from other functions, and assigned to variables.
-  - All functions are pure from the outside, having no side effects on the external environment when called.
+  - All functions are pure from the outside, having no side effects on the external environment where they are called.
   - But, functions may have side effects internally.
 Like perform I/O operations.
   - Recursion is supported.